-Show Track: In 1.80 and above you can see your past race track on the Chart, color coded to indicate speed.
-It is not saved if RaceTac restarts.
-This may be a future feature.
+Show Track: You can see your past race track on the Chart, color coded to indicate speed.
+These are saved and can be loaded into the chart for review.
+See below.

 Show All Marks: When on, all of the Marks you have in the current Venue will be shown.
 When off, only those in the current course are shown.